 We're Not in Ithaca

-So we’d like to set the record straight: we got here first.
-Cornell College was founded in 1853, 15 years before the similarly named university got its start.
-And we’re not one to brag, but we have a higher percentage of alumni listed in Who’s Who in America than they do.
+We’d like to set the record straight: we got here first.
+Cornell College was founded in Mount Vernon, Iowa, in 1853, 12 years before the similarly named university got its start.

 - The two institutions were not named for the same person, but our namesake (William W. Cornell) and theirs (Ezra Cornell) were distant cousins.